PHARMACY ASSISTANT DIPLOMA

 Applicants must meet the following criteria:

-- Applicants must be 18 years of age (for residents of Alberta and Saskatchewan) or 19 years of age (for residents of Manitoba) when they submit their application.
+- Applicants must be 18 years of age (for residents of Alberta and Saskatchewan) or 19 years of age (for residents of British Columbia and Manitoba) when they submit their application.

 - Applicants must demonstrate minimum academic achievements by submitting one of the following: